-- (a) The general qualitative disclosure requirement (paragraph 824) with respect to securitisation (including synthetics), including a discussion of: - the bank's objectives in relation to securitisation activity, including the extent to which these activities transfer credit risk of the underlying securitised exposures away from the bank to other entities and including the type of risks assumed and retained with resecuritisation activity, - the nature of other risks (e.g. liquidity risk) inherent in securitised assets; - the various roles played by the bank in the securitisation process224 and an indication of the extent of the bank's involvement in each of them:-and - a description of the processes in place to monitor changes in the credit and market risk of securitisation exposures (for example, how the behaviour of the underlying assets impacts securitisation exposures) including how those processes differ for resecuritisation exposures; - a description of the bank's policy governing the use of hedging and financial guarantee insurance to mitigate the risks retained through securitisation and resecuritisation exposures, including identification of material hedge counterparties (for example, insurance providers or derivatives counterparties) by relevant type of risk exposure; and - the regulatory capital approaches (e.g. Standardised Approach (SA), Ratings Based Approach (RBA), Internal Assessment Approach (IAA), and Supervisory Formula Approach (SFA), Standardised measurement method and Internal Models Approach (IMA)) that the bank follows uses for its securitisation activities including the type of securitisation exposures to which each approach applies^{232,233}. - (b) List the types of SPEs that the bank, as sponsor, 225 uses to securitise third-party exposures.
-Indicate whether the bank has exposure to these SPEs, either on- or off-balance sheet.
+Qualitative disclosures 222 (a) The general qualitative disclosure requirement (paragraph 824) with respect to securitisation (including synthetics), including a discussion of: the bank's objectives in relation to securitisation activity, including the extent to which these activities transfer credit risk of the underlying securitised exposures away from the bank to other entities and including the type of risks assumed and retained with resecuritisation activity, 223 the nature of other risks (e.g. liquidity risk) inherent in securitised assets; the various roles played by the bank in the securitisation process 224 and an indication of the extent of the bank's involvement in each of them; a description of the processes in place to monitor changes in the credit and market risk of securitisation exposures 232 (for example, how the behaviour of the underlying assets impacts securitisation exposures232) including how those processes differ for resecuritisation exposures; a description of the bank's policy governing the use of credit risk mitigation to mitigate the risks retained through securitisation and resecuritisation exposures; and the regulatory capital approaches (e.g. Standardised Approach (SA); Ratings Based Approach (RBA); Internal Assessment Approach (IAA); Supervisory Formula Approach (SFA); standardised measurement method and Comprehensive Risk Measure) that the bank uses for its securitisation activities including the type of securitisation exposures 232 to which each approach applies.
+233 (b) A list of: the types of SPEs that the bank, as sponsor, 225 uses to securitise third-party exposures.
+Indicate whether the bank has exposure to these SPEs, either onor off-balance sheet; and affiliated entities i) that the bank manages or advises and ii) that invest either in the securitisation exposures 232 that the bank has securitised or in SPEs that the bank sponsors.
 226

-Where relevant, banks should provide separate qualitative disclosures for banking book and trading book exposures.
+222 Where relevant, banks should provide separate qualitative disclosures for banking book and trading book exposures.

-For example, if a bank is particularly active in the market of senior tranche of resecuritisations of mezzanine tranches related to securitisations of residential mortgages, it should describe the "layers" of resecuritisations (i.e. senior tranche of mezzanine tranche of residential mortgage); this description should be provided for the main categories of resecuritisation products in which the bank is significantly active.
+For example, if a bank is particularly active in the market of senior tranche of resecuritisations of mezzanine tranches related to securitisations of residential mortgages, it should describe the structure of resecuritisations (e.g. senior tranche of mezzanine tranche of residential mortgage); this description should be provided for the main categories of resecuritisation products in which the bank is active.

-For example: originator, investor, servicer, provider of credit enhancement, sponsor of asset backed commercial paper facility, liquidity provider, swap provider, protection provider.
+224 For example: originator, investor, servicer, provider of credit enhancement, sponsor, liquidity provider, swap provider, protection provider.

-A bank would generally be considered a 'sponsor' if it, in fact or in substance, manages or advises the programme, places securities into the market, or provides liquidity and/or credit enhancements.
+A bank would generally be considered a "sponsor" if it, in fact or in substance, manages or advises the programme, places securities into the market, or provides liquidity and/or credit enhancements.
 The programme may include, for example, ABCP conduit programmes and structured investment vehicles.